-Section IV develops the employer contribution rate determined using actuarial techniques and compares that to the rate developed using the corridor method of funding.
+Section IV develops the employer contribution rate determined using actuarial techniques.

 Section V includes the required disclosures under GASB Statement number 25.

 The appendices to this report contain a summary of the Plan's membership at the valuation date, a summary of the major provisions of the Plan, and the actuarial methods and assumptions used in the valuations.